 Moderators (iv) and (v) address the fact that the away team may experience fatigue due to travel-related factors and that the home team has the advantage of being familiar with the circumstances in the city of the stadium, both resulting in a higher relative productivity of the home team.
 Crucial with respect to (iv) and (v) are various aspects of distance between home and away teams.
-In this respect, small-but significant-positive associations between home advantage and distance travelled are found in England (Clarke & Norman, 1995), Brazil (Pollard et al., 2008), Germany (Oberhofer et al., 2010), and in international European soccer matches (Goumas, 2014b), but not in Greece (Armatas & Pollard, 2012) nor Australia (Goumas, 2014a).
-In addition, in Germany, Bäker et al. (2012) indicate that the home advantage vanishes whenever a match is a derby.
-Last, Pollard and Armatas (2017) report there is a significant association between home advantage and altitude, with each 1,000 m in altitude difference worth an average of 0.115 of a point's advantage for the home team.
+In this respect, small-but significant-positive associations between home advantage and distance travelled are found in England (Clarke and Norman, 1995), Brazil

+(Pollard et al., 2008), Germany (Oberhofer et al., 2010), and in international European soccer matches (Goumas, 2014b), but not in Greece (Armatas and Pollard, 2012) nor Australia (Goumas, 2014a).
+Relatedly, Seckin and Pollard (2008), Bäker et al. (2012), and Leite and Pollard (2018) indicate that the home advantage is substantially smaller or even completely vanishes whenever a match is a derby.
+In addition, McSharry (2007) and Pollard and Armatas (2017) report there is a significant association between home advantage and altitude, with each 1,000 m in altitude difference worth, on average, an increase in the goal difference by half of a goal according to the first study and 0.115 of a point's advantage for the home team according to the second study.
+Last, Pollard et al. (2017) report that playing in high humidity increases home advantage.